LucaBarden/Nit/README.md

 - Add Possibility to add Folders (In Generall multiple Folders at once)
 - Add Command to unstage Files again
 - Add Command reset to reset changes that have been made
+- Maybe add File Compression and Decompression for Commits in the end

 ### DONE:
 - Make Initialization a seperate Command